 The biggest threat to the lives of people injured by wireless technology is the Telecommunications Act of 1996—a shocking piece of legislation that turns the role of government on its head.
 This law makes it illegal for cities and counties to protect the public health and welfare if to do so would interfere with the construction of a national wireless telecommunications network.
 Municipalities are prohibited from taking action to stop antennas and towers from being built where they will injure people.
 As a result, a growing class of refugees have been forced to leave their homes in order to survive.

-TENTH CIRCUIT COURT UPDATE
+TENTH CIRCUIT COURT OF APPEALS